michael-dev/ebtables-dhcpsnooping/README.md

 TODO
 ----

-- Currently there is no IPv6 support (RA/DHCPv6)
+- Currently there is no IPv6 support, that is support for RouterAdvertisments and DHCPv6